THE REASONS FOR HEALTH AND SAFETY, YOUR DUTIES AND RESPONSIBILITIES

 This also means you’re required to take all necessary precautions to ensure the physical and mental wellbeing of your staff.
 It’s worth noting the employers’ responsibilities for health & safety also extends to anyone in their building, venue or site—including visitors, clients and contractors.

-An employer’s duty of care also extends to their mental health.
+An employer’s duty of care also extends to mental health.
 The Health and Safety at Work Act requires you to assess mental health work-related issues to measure the levels of risk to staff.

 There are many things that could cause employees to experience work-related stress or ill health.
 It may stem from over-working, inadequate training, harassment or job insecurity.